-The station’s first test transmissions were on September 14th 1980 but they were not able to recommence broadcasts until September 28th due to the mast being sabotaged.
-The station launched with regular programming on September 29th
+The station’s first test transmissions were from the Sands Hotel on September 14th 1980 but they were not able to recommence broadcasts until September 28th due to the mast being sabotaged.
+The station launched with regular programming on September 29th.

 After some early teething problems, which included the mast sabotage, Cary pulled out (and later formed major rival Radio Nova) leaving Robinson to go it alone.

 Sunshine was unique in the sense that it retained a sense of community despite being highly professional.
 They broadcast from a portacabin at the grounds of the Sands Hotel in Portmarnock in north co Dublin.
 Inside was the main studio, a second studio, a news section and an office.

 It broadcast on 531kHz, and later 91.6MHz FM.
 It first appeared on 101.0Mhz in July 1982 with 91.6 ceasing in August that year.

 A government crackdown took Sunshine off the air on May 19th 1983.
 It took them many weeks to return, but during the following year the station had even greater difficulties as a result of a jamming campaign by state broadcaster RTÉ.